-Awoken by a slap to the face.
-Sam winced at fierce sunlight.
-His body buried up to his chin in dirt.
-‘What the….’
-Sam’s heart pounded, unable to move.
-Lungs, mouth, nose and eyes filling with choking red dust.
+Awoken by a slap to the face, Sam winced at the fierce sunlight with his body buried up to his chin in dirt.
+‘What the—’ Sam’s heart pounded, unable to move.
+Lungs, mouth, nose and eyes were filling with choking red dust.

-‘Bout time you woke up,’ said Ren, squatted down in front of Sam.
+‘Bout time you woke up,’ said Ren, squatting down in front of Sam.

 ‘Why?
 When it took me hours just to getch’ya in there.’

-‘You’ve had your fun!
-Take your photos and drag me out of ‘ere!’
-Spying Ren’s Ute and small fuel container close by and realised they were in Ren’s backyard.
+‘You’ve had your fun.
+Now, take your photos and drag me out of ‘ere.’
+Spying Ren’s ute with a small fuel container close by, realising they were in Ren’s backyard.
 Which was anywhere to nowhere.
-‘You’re hurting me,’ struggling to get free, but the earth just gripped tighter.
+‘You’re hurting me.’
+Sam struggled to get free, but the earth just gripped tighter.

 ‘You’ve been peacefully nappin’ these past coupla hours in that hole.’

-‘Get me out of here Ren,’ struggling to free himself.
+‘Get me out of here Ren,’ Sam pleaded, struggling to free himself.

 ‘Ren, don’t do this!’

 ‘It’s already done ‘n dusted.’
-Ren’s head tilted and watched the circle of flames burn towards the talking head trapped in the desert.
+Ren watched the circle of flames burn towards the talking head trapped in the desert.
 ‘As promised, I’m not gonna hurt ya.
 But the wildlife might?’

-The intense heat from crackling flames close in.
-Ants crawled onto Sam’s neck and face, up his nose, in his ears and hair.
+The intense heat from crackling flames closed in, panicked ants crawled onto Sam’s neck and face, clambering into his nose, his ears and hair.
 Their bites stinging, making their way down his body.
-‘Please Ren, I’m begging….’
-Spitting out ants from his mouth.
+‘Please Ren, I’m begging.’